-The amendment is effective for annual accounting periods commencing on or after January 1, 2014.
 This amendment removes the involuntary consequences of IFRS 13 on disclosures required by IAS 36.
 In addition, the amendment requires the disclosure of the recoverable amount of assets or CGU for which impairment has been recognized or has been reversed in the course of the period.
-Company Management does not anticipate for this standard to have an effect on its financial statements.
+This standard had no effect on the financial statements.